DNV launches joint industry project on ground investigations for offshore wind turbines

 “The potential of correlating geotechnical and geophysical data is often overlooked.
 I very much look forward to steering the collaboration between geophysical and geotechnical engineers.
 Their insights will be key for optimizing ground models for anchor design and installation,” commented Amy Beeston, JIP technical lead at DNV.

-“The project idea might have been initiated from the necessity for addressing a critical issue for the floating wind foundations but is not limited to that.
-The JIP aims at establishing a procedure for site conditions assessment that enables developers to tailor site investigation to their project’s needs and schedule,” added Yiorgos Perikleous, JIP project manager and technical lead at DNV.
+“The JIP aims at establishing a procedure for site conditions assessment that enables developers to tailor ground investigation to their project’s needs and schedule.
+We believe that the significant knowledge, experience and expertise brought together by the JIP’s partners ensure a high-quality and clear guidance for the industry.” added Yiorgos Perikleous, JIP project manager and technical lead at DNV.